tobiasjcat/WildBeyond/logs.md

 Kadayif traded a bunch of cinnamon sticks for the password "Spittlespew".
 We collected a jars of the juice for each of us and then tipped over the cauldron into the water.
 I tried it and it turned me into a giant frog.

 We read the BBBBB.
-Bavlorna was mad that Scabbatha Nightshade didn't attend her party even though it was close to Scabbatha.
+Bavlorna was mad that Skabatha Nightshade didn't attend her party even though it was close to Skabatha.
 Bavlorna doesn't seem to like the other hags.

 While we sleeping, the rock person, Ignatius, knocks on the door and asks if he should get involved in the plot to be dropped on Gullop.
 We gave him an iron toenail to help us escape.